 Changing times and lifestyle that became busy changed the fate of Bazaars over time.
 People began preferring convenience and shopping became a routine activity, which made the vendors relocate and set shops closer to homes.
 Shops got centralised, vendors procured more than just what they were specialised in and set up all-in-one shops.
 As a result, we see one or two shops as per the names in these lanes today.

-It was evening by the time we had roamed in the streets, which still was actively doing businesses.
+It was evening by the time we had roamed the streets, which still was actively doing businesses.
 We tasted some hot Jalebis at the lone remaining shop in Kandoyi Bazaar and headed back to the hostel.

 PS: This post was originally written for Stop Hostels, as a part of my travel internship with them in Jodhpur.